g-h-0-S-t/Apocalypse/README.md

 # Apocalypse
 This is a POST-Ping-Flood-Attack Tool.

+By default, it tries to fire **100000 requests per millisecond** (@ line no. 128, var limiter, and line no. 151 for the milliseconds which is currently defaulted to 0).
+You can modify it @ your will.

 Use ' -incognito --disable-ipc-flooding-protection' flag before running this tool in Chrome (right click on Chrome short-cut, go to properties, paste the flag at the end inside 'Target')

 Pass single or multiple comma separtated URLs in the textarea and click the button to initiate the attack.